Navid200/xDrip/docs/xDrip-Sync-not-working.md

 description: "Fix xDrip sync issues by ensuring 'Use xDrip Cloud' is enabled and 'Disable all sync features' is turned off on both master and follower devices."
 ---

-# xDrip Sync not working
+# xDrip Sync Troubleshooting
 [xDrip](../) >> [Troubleshooting](./Troubleshooting_page.md) >> xDrip Sync not working
 <br/>

-[Update xDrip](./Updates.md) if you are using an old version.
-Ensure you are using at least the the stable release.
+[Update xDrip](./Updates.md) Ensure you are using at least the stable release.
 <br/>

 ---